WestwoodRobotics/ftc.westwoodrobots.org/README.md

 Welcome!
 Check out [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).

-## Customize This Theme

 ### Site metadata

-`src/config.ts` contains several data objects that describe metadata about your site like title, description, default language, and Open Graph details.
-You can customize these to match your project.
+`src/config.ts` contains several data objects that describe metadata about this site like title, description, default language, and Open Graph details.

 ### CSS styling